Remembering Steve Cropper / Playwright Tom Stoppard

 I'm afraid that protected by the innocence of childhood,

 I never felt unhappy or worried or nervous.
-I mean, obviously, I must have done sometimes, but in a general way, I look on India as being a lost domain of childhood happiness.
+I mean, obviously, I must have done sometimes, but in a general way, I look on India as being a lost domain of

-When you were writing the screen adaptation for Empire of the Sun, did you identify with the story at all,
+When you were writing the screen adaptation for Empire of the Sun, did you identify with the story at all?

-you know, because you were in Singapore during wartime and you and your parents got away on the ship?
+You know, because you were in Singapore during wartime and you and your parents got away on the ship?

 Yeah, when I was asked to write that screenplay, they didn't know that